SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

 In SpikeInterface, it is recommended to perform inter-session alignment following within-session motion correction (if used) and before whitening.

-Preprocessed recordings should be stored in a list before being passed to the `session_alignment` functions:
+Preprocessed recordings should first be stored in a list:

 .. code:: python

     recordings_list = [prepro_session_1, prepro_session_2, ...]

-Here, we will simulate such an experiment by generating a pair of sessions in which the probe is displaced 200 micrometers (um) along its y-axis (depth).
+Here, we will simulate such an experiment by generating a pair of sessions in which the probe is displaced 200 micrometers (μm) along its y-axis (depth).

-The first step involves running all required imports:
+First, we will import all required packages and functions:

 .. code:: python

-    from spikeinterface.generation.session_displacement_generator import generate_session_displacement_recordings
+    # TODO: should add all of the below to spikeinterface.full?
+(CHECK)
     import spikeinterface.full as si
-    from spikeinterface.preprocessing.inter_session_alignment import (  # TODO: should add all of the below to spikeinterface.full?
-(CHECK) session_alignment,
+    from spikeinterface.generation.session_displacement_generator import generate_session_displacement_recordings
-    )
+    from spikeinterface.preprocessing.inter_session_alignment import session_alignment
     from spikeinterface.widgets import plot_session_alignment, plot_activity_histogram_2d
     import matplotlib.pyplot as plt